dmbarbour/wikilon/docs/ABCRT.md

 Compilation to native code requires extra consideration.
 Apparently, many operating systems enforce that memory cannot be both writable and executable.
 But I could probably keep LLVM bitcode together with a compiled block.
 The bigger compilation challenge is modeling the LLVM continuation as needed.

+Fixpoints can probably be optimized heavily.
+We can validate just once that our block of code is copyable.

 *Note:* compilation for external runtimes (apps, unikernels, etc.) will be modeled as an extraction, distinct from Wikilon's internal runtime.
 My goal with compiled code is to make Wikilon fast enough for lots of immediately practical uses and eventual bootstrapping.

 ### Numbers other than Small Integers